orchidsoftware/orchid.software/docs/en/docs/screens.md

 ## Registering routes

-Before being available at the direct URL, screens, like controllers, must be registered in the routes file `/routes/platform.php`.
-The routes recorded in it will go through the middleware specified in the [configuration](/en/docs/configuration).
-Each screen can be written using the `screen` method of `Route`:
+Before a screen can be accessed at a direct URL, it must be registered in the routes/platform.php routes file.
+Routes registered in this file will be passed through the middleware specified in the [configuration](/en/docs/configuration).

+To register a screen, you can use the screen method of the `Route` class.
+For example:

 ```php